Simvile/EduTech/README.md

 ## Documentation

-Detailed documentation for different aspects of the project can be found in the "docs" folder:
+Detailed documentation for different aspects of the project can be found in the "Documentaion" folder:

 - [System Brief](Documentation/System_Brief.md)
 - [System Matrix](Documentation/System_Matrix.md)